 India – Macro vs. Election

-We remain positive about the economy due to improvement in macro environment.
+We remain positive about the economy due to improvement in the macro environment.

-We do accept the fact the fact that the political events create volatility in the equity market due to hopes and fear of the actions the new government could take.
+We do accept the fact that the political events create volatility in the equity market due to hopes and fear of the actions the new government could take.

 For example, the government has waived off farmer loans, implemented a ban on alcoholic beverages near highways, etc.

 These moves came as a surprise in many situations.
 The move doesn’t impact everyone.
 Only companies which are highly regulated or licensed and are engaged with the government directly or indirectly are affected.

 What Does the Trend Show for Election Year?

 If you look at the record, the Indian market has gained during the period before an election (both fiscal year and calendar year).

 Thus, irrespective of the election result, the markets have overweighed the economic strength and growth potential in the long run.